 Do you share our passion for regenerative organic agriculture?
 Start a career improving the health of people and the planet.

-Rick conducts research on composting best practices.
+Rick directs farm operations at all Rodale Institute campuses.
+He has previously acted as Rodale Institute’s Compost Production Specialist.
 He earned a Master of Science degree in Plant Pathology from Cornell University in 2012.
 When not in the lab, he frequently worked with the Master Composters and Gardeners of New York State.
 Before coming to Rodale Institute, Rick conducted research on a large certified organic farm in Argentina.

-Plant Production Specialist
+Food Production Specialist

 Field Operations Foreman

 Don manages Rodale Institute’s apple orchards, which are home to 20 varieties of scab resistant apples.
 Don has been experimenting with pesticide-free techniques in the orchards for over three decades.

 Baylor began his journey into the agricultural world at a young age with an obsession with all things with feathers, wool, hooves, or jowls.
 After earning a B.A. in Political Science from Louisiana State University, he found his path back to agriculture with several years of internships at non-profits and farms and a master’s degree in Food Security from the University of Edinburgh.
 At Rodale Institute, he has found a place where he finally gets to do what he’s always wanted: raise animals in a way that makes sense for animal welfare, environmental well-being, and human health.

 John has over a decade of experience in organic farm management.
 John has most recently been farm manager at Blue Moon Acres in New Jersey and also managed the Delaware Valley University greenhouses for 10 years prior to Blue Moon.